decred/dcrdocs/docs/mining/how-to-stake.md

 Running your own always-online wallet is known as "Solo" staking/mining.

 Stakepools are available for those unable to keep a personal voting wallet online.
-Using a Stakepool is completely safe, the Decred PoS protocol allows you to delegate your vote to a stakepool's always-online wallet without ever giving the Stakepool access to your funds.
+Using a stakepool is completely safe, the Decred PoS protocol allows you to delegate your vote to a stakepool's always-online wallet without ever giving the stakepool access to your funds.

 ---